KevinOBytes/clearLocal-chrome/README.md

    - Enable "Developer mode" using the toggle in the top right
    - Click "Load unpacked" and select the extension directory

-## Development
+## 🛠️ Development

-The extension is built using:
+### Tech Stack
-- Manifest V3
+- ⚡ Manifest V3
-- Chrome Extension APIs
+- 🌐 Chrome Extension APIs
-- JavaScript
+- 💻 JavaScript
-- Jest for testing
+- 🧪 Jest for testing
-- Includes utility to convert SVG icon to needed PNG sizes
+- 🎨 SVG to PNG conversion utility

 ### Making Changes
 1. Edit the source files as needed